Equivariant Elliptic Cohomology and Mapping Stacks: Preliminaries

+Now consider a free orbit $O$.
+Since $T$ acts freely on $O$, we have that $[O/T]=\Spec k$.
+So any map to $[O/T]$ factors necessarily through the point.
+This concludes the proof. \end{proof}

-An importat class of examples satisfying the assumptions of Proposition \ref{connectedstab} is given by toric varieties with the standard torus action.
-We state this as the following Corollary. \begin{corollary} Let $X$ be a connected smooth toric variety equipped with standard action by the torus $T$ and let $E$ be an elliptic curve.
-Then the stack of quasi-constant maps $\Mapo{E}{[X/T]}$ is connected and coincides with the connected component of the constant maps. \end{corollary}
+An important class of examples satisfying the assumptions of Proposition \ref{connectedstab} is given by toric varieties with the standard torus action. \begin{corollary} Let $X$ be a smooth toric variety equipped with standard action by the torus $T$ and let $E$ be an elliptic curve.
+Then the stack of quasi-constant maps $\Mapo{E}{[X/T]}$ coincides with the connected component of the constant maps. \end{corollary}

 Just as in the case of the shifted tangent bundle and of the loop space, we can consider a formal completion of the derived stack of quasi-constant maps. \begin{definition} The derived stack of \emph{formal maps}, denoted by $\fMapo{Y}{X}$, is the formal completion of $\Mapo{Y}{X}$ at the constant maps